phungle2508/Antoree-Intern-Project/README.md

+I use template from https://github.com/sinha-19/E-Learning-Platform

 ## 📚 Overview

-**E-Learning Platform** is a robust and scalable web application providing interactive online learning experiences for students and instructors.
-Built entirely with TypeScript and modern frontend technologies, this project is a **client-side only** (frontend) application—no backend or server-side code is included.
+**E-Learning Platform** is a robust, modern web application for interactive online learning.
+Built entirely with TypeScript and the latest frontend technologies, this project is **client-side only**—no backend or server-side code is included.

 ---